Kashmiri Hindu Pandit Weddings: Customs, rituals and preparations

 Nikah Khawani

-Nikah is the wedding day when both the bride and groom tie the knot and welcome each other into their lives.
-The wedding hall is embellished with lights and flowers vibing the auspicious day.
+Nikah is the wedding day when the bride and groom tie the knot and welcome each other into their lives.
+The wedding hall is embellished with lights and flowers, vibing the auspicious day.
 With all the preparations done, the dignity of the hall is further enhanced by the arrival of the gorgeous bride & handsome groom.

 Mahraaz Saal